infinispan-demos/custom-datagrid-openshift/create-cache-permanent/README.md

 A permanent cache can survive between application restarts so you only need to create the cache once.
 However, data that resides in the cache is not persisted between restarts unless you configure persistent storage.

 This repository contains:
-* A set of Java class files that demonstrate how to programmatically create a cache instance and perform `GET` and `PUT` operations on the cache.
+* A set of Java class files that demonstrate how to programmatically create a cache instance and perform `get` and `put` operations on the cache.
 * A `pom.xml` file that defines properties and dependencies for compiling the Java class files into an application.

-## Creating a Data Grid Pod
+## Creating a Data Grid pod

 1. Import the Data Grid service template if it is not already available.
   ```bash